 Loving yourself begins with self-respect, a good self-image.
 And the first step to healthy self-respect is locating yourself in five areas: behavior, speech, reactions, thoughts, and goals.

 To locate yourself, you need a reference point–a mirror–something to truly reflect and portray where you are right now.
 We need a reference point, a mirror, a guidebook that is consistently accurate.
 I’ve used such a guidebook, and in twenty-five years of counseling I’ve never found its principles to be incorrect.
 That guidebook is the Bible.

 It’s not enough to stand in front of the mirror and see what’s wrong.
 We need to take calm, corrective action.
 James 1:23-25 tells us:

 For if anyone is a hearer of the word and not a doer, he is like a man who looks at his natural face in a mirror; for once he has looked at himself and gone away, he has immediately forgotten what kind of person he was.
 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man shall be blessed in what he does.

 It is within your power to decide to know and keep God’s commandments.
 But you must renew that commitment many times a day.
 There will be many temptations along the way to draw you from your original commitment.
 The Bible contains a reassuring promise:

 Therefore let him who thinks he stands take heed lest he fall.
-No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, that you may be able to endure it (1 Cor.
-10: 12-13).
+No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, that you may be able to endure it (1 Corinthians 10:12-13).

-This is an excerpt of Chapter 3, Want Contentment?
-Make a Commitment! from Dr. Brandt’s book I Want Happiness Now!
+This is an excerpt of Chapter 3, entitled Want Contentment?
+Make a Commitment!, from Dr. Brandt’s book, I Want Happiness Now!